franko/elementary-plotlib/sphinx-doc/manual/source/plot.rst

     Set the clip mode.
 If true all the pixel drawn for the graphics elements are clipped in the plotting area.

-  .. cpp:function:: void SetLimits(const Rectangle& r)
+  .. cpp:function:: void SetLimits(float x1, float y1, float x2, float y2)

     Explicitly set the plotting limits, along the two axis.
-Attention if the plot is in auto limits the limits will be changed when adding new objects.
+    If the plot is in auto limits mode the limits will be changed when adding new objects.

   .. cpp:function:: void SetAxisLabelsAngle(const Axis& axis, float angle)